Chlamydia

 How is Chlamydia diagnosed?

-Through a urine test or swab of the affected area.
+Diagnosis is typically made through a urine test or swab sample from the affected area.

 Can Chlamydia be prevented?

-Yes, by using condoms during sex and getting regular STI testing.
+Using condoms during sex and getting regular STI testing can help reduce the risk of transmission.

 If you have any feedback, please get in touch.